Thorny128/tennisballs/README.md

   - `MAX_NUM_POINTS`: Defines the maximum number of points that can be generated randomly.
 - **Attributes:**
   - `num_simulations`: The number of simulations to run.
-  - `human_weight`: The weight of the human.
+  - `u_human_weight`: The weight of the human.
 Randomly set between 25 and 200 if not provided.
-  - `ball_weight`: The weight of the ball.
+  - `u_ball_weight`: The weight of the ball.
 Randomly set between 2.5 and 100 if not provided.
-  - `num_points`: The number of points in the path.
+  - `u_num_points`: The number of points in the path.
 Randomly set between 3 and `MAX_NUM_POINTS` if not provided.
   Automatically set to the number of non-origin points in the `points` attribute if `points` is given.
   - `points`: A list within a list representing a path with points.
 Randomly generated with values ranging from 0 to `RANGE_POINT_COORDS` if not provided.